← eitp.io

 EITP defines six layers.
 Implementations may target any subset, provided they produce or consume conformant data structures at layer boundaries.

-Layer 1: Signal Capture Browser trackers capture raw behavioral events ↓ Layer 2: Transport Events batched and transmitted via WebSocket ↓ Layer 3: Filtering Bot detection removes non-human sessions ↓ Layer 4: Inference Raw telemetry transformed into emotional classification ↓ Layer 5: Packet Construction EITP v1.1 packet assembled (8 dimensions) ↓ Layer 6: Consumption Packet delivered to LLM as context
+Layer 1: Signal Capture Browser trackers capture raw behavioral events ↓ Layer 2: Transport Events batched and transmitted via WebSocket ↓ Layer 3: Filtering Bot detection removes non-human sessions ↓ Layer 4: Inference Raw telemetry transformed into emotional classification ↓ Layer 5: Packet Construction EITP v1.3 packet assembled (10 dimensions) ↓ Layer 6: Consumption Packet delivered to LLM as context

 A minimal producer implements Layers 1–2 only (capture and transmit raw telemetry).
 A full-stack implementation covers Layers 1–5.
 A consumer needs only to understand the Layer 5 packet format (Section 5) and the taxonomy (Section 6).